A Warm Welcome to

 My Journey To Mindfulness-Integrated Psychology

 For over two decades, I've had the privilege of supporting thousands of individuals on their healing journeys.
 My path as a therapist took a transformative turn in my early twenties during travels to India, where I discovered the profound power of meditation.
-These Eastern approaches to working with heart and mind opened new doors in my own life through practices like self-forgiveness, helping me let go of the past and develop deeper compassion for myself and others.
+These Eastern approaches profoundly shaped my own development, deepening my capacity for self-reflection and compassion — qualities I now bring into my work with clients.

-This experience led me to pursue a Master's degree in Contemplative Psychotherapy at Naropa University in Boulder, Colorado—a unique program integrating Western psychology with Eastern mindfulness practices.
+This experience led me to pursue a Master's degree in Contemplative Psychotherapy at Naropa University in Boulder, Colorado — a graduate program integrating Western psychology with Eastern mindfulness traditions.
 My education went beyond academics to include weekly meditation, month-long retreats, and deep self-reflection, teaching me that to truly support others, we must first understand ourselves.

 Diverse Clinical Experience

 I want you to know: All of you is welcome here.
-Whatever you're carrying, I've got you.
+Whatever you're carrying, you don’t have to face it alone.

 My years of helping people process wounds and develop self-compassion have been deeply rewarding.
 I've witnessed firsthand that while we all struggle, we possess tremendous resilience and the capacity to heal and thrive in our own unique ways.